ml6team/fondant/docs/components/component_spec.md

 )
 ```

-Where `my_image` and `my_embedding` are the fields produced by the previous component and `image`, `embedding` are the fields
+Where `my_image` and `my_embedding` are the fields produced by the previous component and `image`, `embedding` are the field names
 that can be consumed by the `query_vector_database` component.
-The type of the consumed field does not need to be specified here
+The data type of the consumed field does not need to be specified here
 since it can be inferred from the previous component.

 Note that in the implementation of the component, there